Home / Lugares con historia / Early settlers and Levantine rock art

 Open frieze of the Pudial.
 Ladruñán.
 Located about 100 meters from the Arquero shelter, it contains 5 pumpkin-colored ochre figures, an incomplete goat and 4 men.

-Arenal de La Fonseca shelter.
+Arenal de La Fonsecashelter .
 Ladruñán.
 Once known as the Cueva del Ángel, it is an important collection of Levantine engravings, in which the naturalistic paintings are very deteriorated.

 Cantalar shelter.
-Villarluengo.It emphasizes the scene of hunting of a precious naturalistic deer on the part of a Levantine archer, as well as two great representations of bovids, as well as the badly conserved figure of a possible archer of great proportions.
+Villarluengo.
+The hunting scene of a precious naturalistic deer by a Levantine archer stands out, as well as two large representations of bovids, and the poorly preserved figure of a possible large archer.